 People are not usually aware of their heartbeat, but sometimes, it comes to their notice.
 This may be because their heart is pounding too hard, too fast, too slow, or irregularly.

-This article explores the causes of heart palpitations, how to test for them, and how they are treated.
+This article explores the causes of heart palpitations, how to test for them, and some treatment options.

-Emotional factors can also cause heart palpitations.
-These include:
+Emotional factors that can trigger heart palpitations include:

 - asthma inhalers

 Certain underlying medical conditions may be the cause of heart palpitations.
 These

 - levels of magnesium that are too low or high